tanis2000/minigame-rust/README.md

 # minigame

 This is a basic sample game made with Rust that runs on both desktop and mobile platforms.

+Supported platforms:

+- Windows
+- macOS
+- Linux
+- iOS
+- Android
+- Browser

-Right now it's been tested on macOS, iOS and Android and it works as long as you do some steps by hand.
+Right now it's been tested on macOS, iOS, Android and the browser and it works as long as you do some steps by hand.
-The idea is to have the whole show running on its own without the need of any manual step.
+The idea is to have the whole show running on its own without the need of any manual steps.

 ## Screenshot